WELCOME TO CASA OF the High Plains!

 Speaking Up for children’s best interest in court.

 What it means to be a CASA volunteer

-When a child is removed from an unsafe environment and placed in foster care, a judge may appoint a committed volunteer to help them.
+When a child is removed from an unsafe environment and placed in foster care, a Judge may appoint a committed volunteer to advocate for them.
 That volunteer is called a Court Appointed Special Advocate®, or CASA.

 BECOME A CASA

 CASA volunteers are individuals from all walks of life who speak up for a child’s best interests in court.
 You are not a foster parent, you are a voice making a real difference at a critical turning point in the child’s life.

 With your gift to CASA, you can help our program provide the very best volunteer advocacy for children in our community who have been removed from their homes due to abuse and/or neglect.